 Every once in a great moon, if you are really lucky in this business, you get to discover a 300-year-old dining table, that no one has messed about with.
-This particular antique French trestle dining table, was probably made in the late 1600’s (as the expert in France suggested), or very early 1700’s and the oak top measures a monstrous 3.75” in thickness.
+This particular antique French trestle dining table, was probably made in the late 1600s (as the expert in France suggested), or very early 1700s and the oak top measures a monstrous 3.75” in thickness.
 There are some areas of our antique French dining table that will measure an eighth of an inch less, which is normal for the period.
-For some of us old diehards, this is “The Look” and no matter how hard we try to replicate the finish, it’s impossible.
-Our Old Plank finishers can apply a protective matt clear-coat, if you like, but we first thought that it was more prudent to leave the antique French dining table in an “as found” condition.
-One of our old friends used to say; “this is about as good as it gets” and in this case, it fits the mold to a tee.
+For some of us old diehard's this is “The Look” and no matter how hard we try to replicate the finish, it’s impossible.
+This antique French trestle dining table has nothing but, a multitude of layers of a natural wax on the wood.
+One of our old friends used to say; “this is about as good as it gets” and in this case, it fits.